 Prime trim that will double the hatchbacks EV-only variety, while.

-the automaker likewise revealed a rendering of the bZ (” Beyond Zero”).
+the car manufacturer likewise revealed a making of the bZ (” Beyond Zero”).

 electric-vehicle principle, previewing an upcoming compact SUV.